exceptionless/Website/content/news/2016/2016-02-10-add-reverse-geocoding-to-your-app.md

 var location = await ResolveIPAsync("YOUR_IP_ADDRESS_HERE");
 ```

 Feel free to take a look at `<a href="https://github.com/exceptionless/Exceptionless/blob/master/Source/Core/Geo/MaxMindGeoIPService.cs" target="_blank">MaxMindGeoIPService</a>` for a complete sample that includes logging, error handling, caching of the results, and IP validation for higher lookup throughput.
 We’ve spent the time writing tests and optimizing it to ensure **its rock solid and works great**.
-So feel free to grab our <a href="https://github.com/exceptionless/Exceptionless/tree/master/Source/Core/Geo" target="_blank">IGeoIPService interfaces and models</a> and use them in your app.
+So feel free to grab our IGeoIPService interfaces and models and use them in your app.

 **It’s worth noting** that in our app, we use the IP address provided in the event.
 This could come from a server request or the actual machine's IP address.
-We also fall back to the <a href="https://github.com/exceptionless/Exceptionless/blob/master/Source/Api/Controllers/EventController.cs#L617" target="_blank">API consumer's client IP address</a>.
+We also fall back to the API consumer's client IP address.

 ### Looking up a Physical Address from Geo Coordinates